joelparkerhenderson/demo-fastmail-api-jmap/README.md

 * [bin/get-identity-list](bin/get-identity-list)

+Before we begin, be aware that various JMAP providers may return different results for Identity/get.
+For example, early versions of Stalw.art returned empty Identity/get results, leaving it up to the email client to create them.

 Get your identity list by using curl with JMAP HTTP headers (explained above) and JMAP JSON data:

 ```sh